ivanvaladares/Node-Suggestive-Search/README.md

 Module name on npm is "node-suggestive-search".

 ```
-npm install node-suggestive-search --save   # Install the latest version in project
+npm install node-suggestive-search --save   # Install the latest version in your project
 ```